Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Models of post-RGB objects

 \subsection{J055102.44-685639.1}

-This object is classified as a post-RGB disk source by KWVW15, with T$_{\rm eff}$ = 7625 K, log\,$g$ = 1.0 and [Fe/H] = $-$0.5.
-We used a Kurucz stellar atmosphere model with T$_{\rm eff}$ = 7500K, log\,$g$ = 1.0 and [Fe/H] = $-$0.5.
+This object is classified as a post-RGB disk source by KWVW15, with $T_{\mathrm eff}$ = 7625 K, log\,$g$ = 1.0 and $[Fe/H]$ = $-$0.5.
+We used a Kurucz stellar atmosphere model with $T_{\mathrm eff}$ = 7500 K, log\,$g$ = 1.0 and $[Fe/H]$ = $-$0.5.
 The near-IR flux distribution of this object suggests the presence of a warm inner disk.
-A single shell model (model \#\,1,s) could not provide a fit to the optical and near-IR fluxes.
-We therefore tried two component models with a warm inner disk and cool outer shell made up of Sil-Ow grains.
+A single shell model (model \#\,1,s, $\chi^{2}$ = 600.2) could not provide a fit to the optical and near-IR fluxes.
+We therefore tried two component models with a warm inner disk and cold outer shell made up of Sil-Ow grains.
 In these models, \#\,2a and \#\,2b, the inner disk was approximated as a fraction (0.4 and 0.3 respectively) of a sphere.
 However, we could not obtain a simultaneous fit to the optical and near-IR fluxes.
-The model fits \#\,1,s, \#\,2a and \#\,2b are shown in Fig.\,\ref{J055102_single_two}.
+The model fits \#\,1,s, \#\,2a and \#\,2b are shown in Fig. 9.1.